Tips On Preparing Your Poster Before Arriving On-Site

 Photographing, videotaping, or recording of any kind IS PROHIBITED (including but not limited to camera phones and digital devices).
 Please review the Social Media Policy.

-Poster number will be sent to presenters who have registered for the conference and completed their abstracts after June 27th.
-When you are in Portland posters will be listed in the Plant Biology 2022 app.
+Poster number will be sent to presenters who have registered for the conference and completed their abstracts after July 5, 2023.
+When you are in Savannah, posters will be listed in the Plant Biology 2023 app.
 You can search by presenter, title, or keyword.
 You can request assistance in finding a poster number at registration.

 Posters will be organized in rows by category.
 Put your poster on the half side of the board where your final poster number is located in the corresponding session category.
 Poster pins will be provided.
 Each side can hold two posters.
 No electrical or multi-media displays.
 Do not move the boards or your poster number.
 If you did not submit your abstract for poster online before the closing of the online site, place your poster in the un-numbered category.
 Un-numbered spots are on a first-come-first-served basis.